ismaelfari1996/personal-page/README.md

-Note: The interface of this project was developed taking as reference the project developed by hashirshoaeb
+Note: The interface of this project was developed taking as reference the project developed by [hashirshoaeb](https://github.com/hashirshoaeb/home).

 # Getting Started with Create React App